Cerbersec/DomainBorrowingC2/README.md

 Launch the server with: `sudo dotnet run --url http://127.0.0.1:80/`.
 You can customize the IP and port to your liking and configure your CDN appropriately.

 ## Known issues

-Since this is a PoC and very much WIP, it is currently able to connect to Cobalt Strike, get the stager and execute it which results in an initial beacon callback.
-It cannot process taskings yet.
+* ServerC2 currently depends on ClientC2, so make sure to copy the ClientC2 project before running ServerC2.

-ServerC2 currently depends on ClientC2, so make sure to copy the ClientC2 project before running ServerC2.
+* This PoC will not be enhanced or updated at the moment due to possible IP conflicts, however you're free to submit a pull request and add features or functionality.